void-ppc/void-ppc-docs/src/faq/index.md

 You should not need this when modifying an existing APM (e.g. resizing partitions or creating new ones in free space).

+## I can boot the installation media on a Mac, but after installation the bootloader doesn't come up

+Since several people complained about this, it probably deserves its own FAQ entry.

+You need to verify that your bootstrap partition has the correct partition type.
+Like noted in the Partitioning Notes section, `pmac-fdisk` will happily let you reverse the parameter order and create a partition of type `bootstrap` named `Apple_Bootstrap` rather than a partition of type `Apple_Bootstrap` named `bootstrap`.
+The bootloader will install on such partition, but Open Firmware will not boot from it.

+You can use the `p` command in `pmac-fdisk` to print out the partition table and check.

 ## I get 'error: unrecognized number' when starting GRUB

 If your error looks like this: